TODO: Review for accuracy.

-The new Content Management System (CMS) for DAZ Studio 4 provides huge usability enhancements to end users.
-Once metadata for products has been created, the “My Stuff” tab automatically displays only content that is compatible with the content selected in the viewport, greatly speeding scene creation by helping the user identify matching accessories, materials, and poses.
-Tools to create metadata for new products are provided with DAZ Studio 4.
-In the future, this may become automated as part of QA, but for now, this needs to be done by content creators for new products.
+The Content Management System (CMS) provides significant usability enhancements for end users.
+Once metadata for a product has been created, the Smart Content pane automatically filters content that is compatible with the object selected in the viewport, greatly speeding scene creation by helping the user identify compatible accessories, materials, and poses.
+Tools to create metadata for new products are provided with the application.

-Find a folder containing some of the product's assets in the Content Library tab, e.g. in the Poser Formats folder, open the context menu on it, and click “Create a Product…”.
-A small dialogue will pop open, prompting you for a name, and after confirming it with “OK” a new product folder will be created in the correct alphabetical sub-folder of the top-level “Products” folder.
+Find a folder containing some of the product's assets in the Content Library pane, e.g. in the Poser Formats folder, open the context menu and click “Create a Product…”.
+A small dialog will pop open, prompting you for a name, and after confirming it with “OK” a new product container will be created in the correct alphabetical sub-folder of the top-level “Products” container.

 All contents of the selected folder and all sub-folders will be added to the Product.
 Try to find a folder that contains only items from the Product you wish to create, if possible.